 The Company is party to two 10-year operating leases for land and buildings.
 The first was entered into on 27 January 2015 and the second was entered into on 16 February 2018.
-The Company had the option to terminate both lease agreements from the break date of 16 February 2023 which it did not exercise.
+During 2024, an agreement was reached to terminate the existing lease at 2 Minster Court, Mincing Lane, London EC3R 7BB, effective from 28 September 2026.
+In January 2025, a new lease was signed by another Sompo Group Company for a different office location in London, where the Company plans to relocate in 2026.